 Not only is the meteorite beautiful, it contains information about our own planet's early history, from the very beginning of the solar system.

-And at over 4.5 billion years old, it will be the oldest specimen to be displayed in the Museum's redeveloped Hintze Hall.
+And at over 4.5 billion years old, it is the oldest specimen displayed in the Museum's Hintze Hall.

 Pallasite meteorites like the Imilac formed in the asteroid belt, located between Mars and Jupiter.
 They are made up of minerals and metal, remnant materials from the first few million years of the solar system.